What is customer experience?

 Key elements of your customer experience strategy

 Delivering great customer experience drives improved business performance.
-And understanding customers’ expectations of your brand – and what is crucial to their satisfaction – will help you set priorities and de-risk your investments.
-Here are some of the core foundations of any good CX strategy:
+And understanding customer expectations of your brand – and what is crucial to their satisfaction – will help you set priorities and de-risk your investments.
+Here are some of the core foundations of any good customer experience strategy:

 1. Customer journey mapping